harness/developer-hub/docs/platform/tags/tags.md

 3. Select **Save** to add your tag.

-   Each applied Tag's key and value will now appear on the application's or component's **Overview** card:
+   Each applied tag's key and value will now appear on the application's or component's **Overview** card:

    ![](./static/tags-003.png)